 Faith in action

-October food shelf needs are for the basics: pasta and pasta sauces, canned chicken and tuna, boxed dinners to go with the canned meats, canned fruits and veggies, breakfast cereals, and, as always, peanut butter and jelly.
+Food Shelf needs: pasta and pasta sauces, canned chicken and tuna, boxed dinners to go with the canned meats, canned fruits and veggies, breakfast cereals, and, as always, peanut butter and jelly as well as holiday items like stuffing mixes, jarred gravy, muffin mixes, boxed potatoes, pie crusts and filling.

 GRIP began in St. Cloud over 20 years ago as clergy in the area came together to make a difference in the community.
 Our focus is specifically on making change in transportation, education, and housing so that all people can live into their full God-given potential and live lives of dignity in St. Cloud.
 Several years after GRIP began, we chose to combine with ISAIAH which had just gotten started in the Twin Cities.
 Together, we are stronger, as we seek to speak out as faith leaders and work towards creating God’s Kingdom.